 Formal Statement of Acceptance of ONR Global Conditions

-The visitor(s) or an authorized representative of his or her parent institution must certify that the visitor(s) will provide, free of additional cost, a comprehensive technical report of the visit, to be mailed to the S&T Programs Administrator at ONR Global London within 30 days of completion of the visit.
+The visitor(s) or an authorized representative of his or her parent institution must certify that the visitor(s) will provide, free of additional cost, a comprehensive technical report of the visit, to be mailed to the S&T programs administrator at ONR Global London within 30 days of completion of the visit.
 This report must describe the visit and its accomplishments.
 This requirement may be waived when the visit is for purposes of attending a workshop or planning meeting that will produce a plan, report or similar documentation; a copy of such documentation must be provided in lieu of the trip report.
-If the visit includes presentation of a paper, there should be acknowledgement of ONR Global support and a copy of the paper should be provided to the S&T Programs Administrator.
-If the visit results in a paper or proposal for collaboration, reference should be made to ONR Global support and a copy of the document sent to the S&T Programs Administrator.
+If the visit includes presentation of a paper, there should be acknowledgement of ONR Global support and a copy of the paper should be provided to the administrator.
+If the visit results in a paper or proposal for collaboration, reference should be made to ONR Global support and a copy of the document sent to the administrator.

 Reason ONR Global Requires NCAGE Code and How to Apply

 All grant recipients are required to have a NATO Commercial and Governmental Entity (NCAGE) Code.
 Furthermore, each proposal must include this code before ONR Global may begin processing the proposal.

 Foreign recipients of U.S. grants and contracts must have an NCAGE code before they can receive funding from the U.S. government.
 Your organization may already have an NCAGE code, and we can use it.
 If not, you will need to obtain one.
 We cannot award your contract/grant or provide any funding to you without this number.
 Once obtained, the NCAGE code may be used for all future U.S. government grants or contracts.